hozmaster/dyndnsgd/README.md

 GoDaddy specific Dynamic DNS plugin for OPNsense

-This plugin allows you to update public ip address to dns service provider when it's changed by ISP.
-This plugin will be at first GoDaddy specific, it will be handle all settings what user can do their via web page.
+This plugin allows system to update public ip address of the '@'-service records to the goDaddy service.

 ## WHY

-Current functionality of dynamic dns in OPNSense platform is quite limited and will handle all most popular dns service providers.
+For mots use cases it's just need to update '@'-record to allow web and mail traffic to reach target system.

 ## STATUS